jisi724/Udacity-Full-Stack-Nanodegree/README.md

 ### About

-I took the [Udacity Full Stack Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) on June 2018
+I took the [Udacity Full Stack Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) on Oct 2018
 This repo has all 6 projects I've done for this program in separate branches.

 - 1 - [**Movie Library**](https://github.com/jisi724/Udacity-Full-Stack-Nanodegree/tree/1-Moive-Library) (Python)